Belenus: Medieval Ireland

 The Irish Bel has been speculated by some scholars to be linked to the god Belenus.
 Fires in honor of the deity were lit for Celtic festivals of Beltaine ('Bel's Fires') on May 1.
 On occasion, cattle was driven between two fires in order to repeal diseases, which Schrijver has compared to the traditional German custom of burning henbane collected on Midsummer to protect the cattle against diseases and witchcraft.

 Modern Slovenia

 The Slovenian divinity Belin, attested in the 19th century by historian Simon Rutar, may provide evidence of the survival of Belenus' cult in the region and of its later integration into Slovenian beliefs, possibly blended with attributes of the Slavic god Belibog.
 The local population regarded him as a great healer who could cure blindness with his 'key'.
 Professor Monika Kropej also states that Belenus was possibly incorporated into the Slovenian lore as the beliči, a type of fairy-like beings.
 An incised stone in southwestern Slovenia, called berlina by the local population, among other names, may also be related.
 It is connected to ancient rituals and features two primitively carved figures with heads ornamented with rays.

 Legacy

 Science

 The minor planet 11284 Belenus is named after him.

+The star Bélénos is named after him.

 Popular culture

-Belenus is often sworn, 'By Belenos', by the Gauls on the Asterix franchise.
+The Gauls of the Asterix franchise often swear by Belenos and Toutatis.